Looking for a mixed onsen in Japan?

 Hikyo-no-yado Yuki-Akari is only 2 minutes away from this river’s hot spring.

 With two indoor baths and an outdoor mixed onsen of its own, Yuki-Akari is a great place to stay and experience this natural wonder with loved ones.

 Train from Tokyo to Echigo-Yuzawa > bus to Tsunan > Mitama > shuttle to Yuki-Akari

 - From Echigo-Yuzawa station, take the bus to Tsunan-choyakubamae

 - From Tsunan-choyakubamae, board the bus to Mitama

 - From Mitama, take the Morimiya Kotsu Bus shuttle to Kiriake Onsen

-- Reservation by phone required by 17:00 the day before by specifying ” Mitama to Kiriake Onsen Yuki-Akari”, shuttle will wait for your bus to arrive at Mitama
+- Reservation by phone is required by 17:00 the day before by specifying ” Mitama to Kiriake Onsen Yuki-Akari”, the shuttle will wait for your bus to arrive at Mitama

 Mixed Onsens in Kansai